Low-Frequency/Klipper-Git-Backup/README.md

 1. Restoring to your existing installation with the git repo already configured
 2. Restoring to a new installation

-Just execute the script and follow the instructions:
+Just execute the following command and follow the instructions to choose from the availabe options:
 ```shell
 restore
 ```